 WIOA replaces the Workforce Investment Act of 1998 and retains and amends the Adult Education and Family Literacy Act, the Wagner-Peyser Act, and the Rehabilitation Act of 1973.

 The Tennessee Career System is comprised of three types of facilities: Regional Comprehensive Career Centers, Affiliate Sites and local Tennessee Department of Labor and Workforce Development (TDOL&WD) local offices.

 The regional labor market in Southeast Tennessee has been designated Southeast Tennessee Local Workforce Development Area and includes the following counties:

 - Bradley County

 - Polk County

 - Sequatchie County

-To deliver services across a vast geographical area, a comprehensive network of One Stop Career Centers has been developed.
-In each Career Center location, a number of different training, education and employment programs are unified to provide more customer friendly service to business and to job seekers.
+In the Door and Educational Data Systems Incorporated will deliver services across a vast geographical area, a comprehensive network of One Stop Career Centers has been developed.
+In each American Job Center location, a number of different training, education and employment programs are unified to provide more customer friendly service to business and to job seekers.
 Partner unification occurs through co-location or accommodation through established systems of referral.